rehierl/node-tree-outliner/3-basic-design/readme.md

 * Any section has three states: initialized, open and closed.
-* Any node, sectioning nodes included, that is subsequent to a section's open, and presequent to its close event is said to be one of the section's content nodes.
+* Any node, sectioning nodes included, that is subsequent to a section's open, and presequent to its close event is said to be a content node of the corresponding section.
-* All nodes, no exceptions, must be associated with their sections while they are being entered.
+* All nodes, no exceptions, must be associated while they are being entered.
+* Any node can be subsequent to multiple open sections.
-* A section is a subsequence of the tree's node sequence.
+* A section always is a subsequence of the tree's node sequence.

 sectioning nodes

 * There are two types of sectioning nodes that can be defined without any structural requirement: type-1 (e.g. `<section>`) and type-2 (e.g. `<h1>`).
 * The scope of a type-1 section begins with its first child and the scope of a type-2 section with its next sibling.
 * Sectioning nodes must define where a section begins (open event) and where the declared section ends (close event).
 * The definition of a type-2 sectioning node must be strict: